28th January 2014

 Zaun – founded in the same year as Dunblane and St Luke’s – considers aesthetics, security, the environment, school footprint and budget before devising its bespoke solutions.

 Co-founder and director Alastair Henman says: ‘Every school is unique so we have to listen to the specific requirements of each establishment and work out the best way to deliver what can often be conflicting priorities.

 ‘We offer a complete service from initial site survey through design to manufacture and, when specifically asked to, even installation.
 The fact that we manufacture in our own purpose-built factories means we can offer the widest range of products and then tailor them to the individual requirements of your site.’

 Zaun has been working with schools across the country to design systems to suit their specific circumstances.
-The Evelyn Grace Academy in Brixton was designed in the shape of the letter Z and fitted exclusively with Zaun fencing.
+For example, the Evelyn Grace Academy in Brixton was designed in the shape of the letter Z and fitted exclusively with Zaun fencing.

-The installation won the Stirling Prize, whose judges praised the way the sightly fencing and ‘imaginative’ design was ‘expertly inserted into an extremely tight site’ with the architects accommodating four schools under a single academy umbrella.
+The installation won the Stirling Prize, whose judges praised how the sightly fencing and ‘imaginative’ design was ‘expertly inserted into an extremely tight site’ with the architects accommodating four schools under a single academy umbrella.